 Cardboard of the Rings: https://cardboardoftherings.com/

 In terms of quantity, Cardboard of the Rings (CoTR for short)has you covered.
 This podcast was started at the release of the game back in 2011 and is still going strong.
 The hosts tackle different aspects of the game in a fun and comedic manner.
 This is not a serious podcast, there will be a lot of funny moments sprinkled between the hours and hours of material that this podcast supplies.
 CoTR has also been responsible for several inside jokes over the years and is a cornerstone of the community.
+For an episode with me on, check this one!

 The Grey Company: https://greycompanypodcast.com/

 This is the other big podcast out there, but the Grey Company has a slightly more serious note than CoTR and tends to focus on the interconnection of the game with the original source material.
 The hosts also have a recurring segment: Book Club, where they talk through each chapter of the Lord of the Rings.
+[Edit: As of 2019, the podcast has sailed into the west.
+The podcast is still available and still presents a lot of great content for newer players to enjoy!]

 For players who prefer to read all about the game, there is a multitude of blogs out there that focus on different aspects of the game.
 Whether it is in-depth analysis, deck building tips, narrative playthroughs or all of the above, you will find enough reading material about the game in the following resources.